<img src="coworkers.jpg" alt="Professionals working and collaborating in a modern office">

 First level considerations

-• The vendor’s expertise and willingness to provide ongoing support beyond implementation is integral to how you can stay current with industry best practices.
+• Support.
+The vendor’s expertise and willingness to provide ongoing support beyond implementation is integral to how you can stay current with industry best practices.
 Carefully assess the vendor’s capabilities, infrastructure, and adherence to security and quality standards.
 Ask about their track record for successful system implementations, training programs, as well as handling complex or unexpected situations.

-• An entity management system fuels many corporate activities with vital information, so another key area to assess is how well the system can drive timely, secure collaboration across your organization.
+• Ease of use.
+An entity management system fuels many corporate activities with vital information, so another key area to assess is how well the system can drive timely, secure collaboration across your organization.
 Good indicators of this include the ability to allow an unlimited number of users, and whether the system offers robust and flexible reporting capabilities.

 Benchmarks for entity management systems